 Total driving: 114 miles/183 kilometres – approx 2 hours 15 mins

 Where to stay at the Grand Canyon: Flagstaff is the closest place to the Grand Canyon which has a decent selection of hotels, but it’s still 90 minutes away.
-So we splashed out on a night at the Bright Angel Lodge as it’s right inside the park.
+So we spent the night at the Bright Angel Lodge, which is right inside the park.
 It’s a 1930s timber lodge with a mix of hotel rooms and cabins – the cheapest options have a shared bathroom.
 There’s a café and a steakhouse-style restaurant on site and those amazing views just outside.

 Day 14: Depart Las Vegas